I recently was introduced to Zumba by OESHer, Ann Mangino, a Zumba expert and enthusiast who does Zumba as her go-to everyday workout.

 So if I have any advice for my fellow Zumba dancers, try OESH.
 You’ll love them.
 They’re cool for the younger dancers and a godsend for the over 40 crowd.
 They’re great for the beginner and lower impact dancers but even better for the advanced participants.
 For me, they have kept me moving, dancing, and having fun…without pain.

 I’ll be a Zumba certified instructor next month and I’m recommending OESH to all my students.

 I watched videos of several Zumba styles and tried my hand at dancing along.
-I understand why Ann has found OESH to be the ideal shoe for Zumba.
-The cantilevers compress and release in perfect tune with the quick foot movements from front to back and side-to-side.
-The compliance in OESH encourages that the right muscles are exercised with the least amount of stresses to joints.
-The absence of a cushioned impact provides excellent feedback as to the position of the foot providing superior foot / ankle stability while simultaneously stimulating optimal bone health.
-I can attest Ann’s viewpoint from both a biomechanical and physician standpoint: OESH is the best shoe for Zumba.
+From a biomechanical standpoint, I understand why Ann has found OESH to be the ideal shoe for Zumba.
+The sole compresses and releases in perfect tune with the quick foot movements from front to back and side-to-side.
+The absence of a cushioned impact ensures excellent feedback as to the position of the foot providing excellent foot / ankle stability.
+I can attest Ann’s viewpoint from both a biomechanical and physician standpoint: OESH is a stellar shoe for Zumba.